 How Much Time Does Outpatient Treatment Take?

-Those who have successfully completed inpatient treatment are often encouraged by the opportunity to move away from the demands of a residential program.
+Those who have successfully completed an inpatient treatment program are often encouraged by the opportunity to move away from the demands of a residential program.
 However, it’s important to understand that outpatient treatment still requires a substantial time commitment.

 In a partial hospitalization program, participants spend 30 to 40 hours a week attending meetings, treatment sessions and activities related to recovery.
 This usually entails around 10 to 15 group meetings per week, as well as individual therapy appointments, medication management and life skills training.
 PHP requires availability during the day Monday to Friday from around 9:00 AM to 3:00 PM.